SharkSnack/shiren-5/content/guides/tips-and-tricks.md

 2. Hold the dash button and move toward the item to step on it.
 3. Insert the item underfoot into the Presto Pot.

+Inserting items into a Presto Pot inside a village Warehouse tends to give Escape Scrolls.

 #### Throw Pots to Trigger Traps

 If you have a pot containing at least 1 item, you can throw it at a monster standing on a trap<br/>to guarantee that the trap activates whether the pot hits or misses the target.